Plant & Animal Species Guide

 Senna

 Senna shrubs have yellow flowers with five petals each.
-Although they are native to the tropics, in the United States these shrubs can grow up to 4 feet tall.
+Although they are native to the tropics, in the United States these shrubs can grow up to four feet tall.
 Senna shrubs have many applications, such as in medicine or the preparation of leather.
 More info: Britannica

 Yaupon Holly